plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 @provider(IFormFieldProvider)
 class IVotable(model.Schema):
-    """Behavior interface for the votable behavior
+    """Schema for the votable behavior

     IVotable(object) returns the adapted object with votable behavior
     """